Section 1. The name of the Company is Viking Line Abp and its domicile is the city of Mariehamn.

 The President and CEO alone, two Board members jointly or a person or persons whom the Board has empowered to do so by proxy are entitled to sign documents on behalf of the Company.

 Section 6.
 The Company's financial accounts are closed in accordance with the calendar year.

 Section 7.
-The Company has at least one Auditor and one Deputy Auditor.
-The Auditors and their Deputy are elected at the Annual General Meeting for a term ending at the close of the next Annual General Meeting.
+The Company has one (1) auditor that should be an audit firm.
+The auditor is elected at the Annual General Meeting for the term ending at the close of the next Annual General Meeting.